 Kannan’s work has appeared in The Guardian, The New Yorker, AOL Originals, in addition to broadcasts on BBC and Al Jazeera English.
-His films have screened at international film festivals and art museums, including Seattle South Asian Film Festival (2015); Neuberger Museum of Art, N.Y.
+In 2013, he was awarded best documentary short for Kerosene (16 mins) at the Seattle South Asian International Documentary Festival and in 2014, given the Manuel Rivera-Ortiz Foundation’s best documentary short prize for The Story of One (19 mins).
+His films have screened at international film festivals and art museums, including Neuberger Museum of Art, N.Y.
 (2014); Rubin Museum of Art, N.Y.C.
-(2015); and selected for Film South Asia’s Travelling Film Festivals (2011, 2013, 2015).
+(2015); Edinburgh Fringe Festival (2016); Dhaka Art Summit (2018); and selected for Film South Asia’s Travelling Film Festivals (2011, 2013, 2015).
 Kannan is a director at the Los Angeles based production company, Stateless Media that produces its signature shortreals for online platforms.
-In 2013, he was awarded best documentary short for Kerosene (16 mins) at the Seattle South Asian International Documentary Festival and the Manuel Rivera-Ortiz Foundation’s best documentary short prize for The Story of One (19 mins).

-Kannan has over 7 years of experience in media production working for a variety of clients and under different grants including the Ford Foundation, the US State Department and the World Bank.
+Kannan has over 7 years of experience in media production working for a variety of clients and under different grants, including the Ford Foundation (2009), the US State Department (2010-2013) and the Mellon Foundation (2016).
 In addition, he has 12 years of experience of working in media restrictive, conflict and post-conflict environments, during which he conceptualised and developed award-winning new media narrative projects.
 He studied Psychology at the University of Cambridge (1992-95) and International Human Rights at the University of Oxford (2007-08), focusing on media and conflict.
 Kannan is also a qualified media and human rights lawyer.
-In 2015 he was a visiting lecturer at Cornell University, N.Y., teaching a course on media representations of the Sri Lankan conflict.
+In 2015, he was a visiting lecturer at Cornell University, N.Y., teaching a course on media representations of the Sri Lankan conflict.

 Kannan is based in Colombo and London and is available to work internationally.